Master of School Administration (M.S.A)

 Why Choose Fayetteville State University's M.S.A. program?

 The Master of School Administration program at Fayetteville State University with its focus on preparing Transformative School Leaders is unique.
 The concept of Transformative Leadership means that candidates matriculating through our program develop a framework to address the most challenging issues facing schools in the 21st century.
 They learn the leadership and organizational skills to lead in diverse school settings.
 Through course work that prepares them to understand the sociopolitical context in which schools operate they are equipped with the knowledge to create "high achieving learning environments" while attending to equity and social justice issues.
-Our unique program has produced six consecutive Principals of the Year in the Cumberland County School District.

 What Will You Learn?